 I’ve always loved the river.
 In fact.
 My last name Trent means fast-moving water.
 And funny enough the Bible does have a lot to say about the river.

 I’d like to read something for you today.
 I’ve known Mission Discovery for many years.
 I’ve served in Jamaica Montego Bay with Pastor Leroy and then also most recently in Tecate, Mexico.

 We’re hoping to go back again this year.
 In fact, our theme is Jesus calling.
 For starters, he calls us into a relationship with him.
 It’s kind of foundational.
-I’d like to read for you something from Matthew 7:37-38.
+I’d like to read for you something from John 7:37-38.
 Not to be mistaken for Boeing 737.

 “On the greatest day of the festival, Jesus stood and said in a loud voice, “Let anyone who is thirsty come to me and drink.
 Whoever believes in me, as Scripture has said, rivers of living water will flow from within them.”

 It’s not the first time I’ve seen that in the Bible.
 Jesus talks about that with the woman at the well, in a story just a few pages ahead of that.
 You’ll have to check it out.
 But it’s mainly an invitation into a relationship.
 A relationship at every level.

 You may have known God for a long time.
 You may not know him at all and you’re taking a look for the first time.
 But it’s an invitation in the relationship that grows deeper and knows him more.
 There is a very visual picture of that and God’s word.
 Ezekial 47.
 It’s one of my favorite chapters because it depicts a relationship with God based on a river, and getting in deeper and deeper until it’s kind of over our heads and out of control and we have to depend on him completely.

 In those two verses, first, he says, “Let those who are thirsty, those who want to pursue, take a drink.
 The idea there is this invitation for relationship is to all of us.